momo20122/project_portfolio/README.md

   Completed by myself

+## SS Redmond Yelp Reviews Sentiment Analysis Project

+  A sentiment analysis project for the Redmond, WA location of my family's Thai restaurant, Silver Spoon

+  Reads in data from the CSV file I created in my SS Redmond Yelp Reviews Web Scraping Project

+  Created logistic regression models that predict the sentiment (positive/negative) of a review

+  Extracted the most positive and most negative reviews from the validation, test, and entire dataset

+  Completed by myself

 ## SS Redmond Yelp Reviews K-means++ Clustering Project

   A k-means++ clustering project for the Redmond, WA location of my family's Thai restaurant, Silver Spoon

+  Reads in data from the CSV file I created in my SS Redmond Yelp Reviews Web Scraping Project

   Created Python functions from scratch that utilizes k-means++ clustering in order to group similar reviews into k clusters

   Created clusters for all reviews, positive reviews, and negative reviews

-  Reads in data from the CSV file I created in my SS Redmond Yelp Reviews Web Scraping Project

   Completed by myself